Venezuela: Administrative divisions

 Venezuela is divided into 23 states (estados), a capital district (distrito capital) for Caracas, and the Federal Dependencies (Dependencias Federales, a special territory).
-Venezuela is subdivided into 335 municipalities (municipios).
-These are subdivided into over one thousand parishes (parroquias).
+States are subdivided into 335 municipalities (municipios).
+These are subdivided into parishes (parroquias).
 The states are grouped into nine administrative regions (regiones administrativas), which were established in 1969 by presidential decree.

-Venezuela can be further divided into ten geographical areas, some corresponding to climatic and biogeographical regions.
-In the north are the Venezuelan Andes.
-The Coro region, a mountainous tract in the northwest, holds several sierras and valleys.
-East of it are lowlands abutting Lake Maracaibo and the Gulf of Venezuela.

-The Central Range runs parallel to the coast and includes the hills surrounding Caracas; the Eastern Range, separated from the Central Range by the Gulf of Cariaco, covers all of Sucre and northern Monagas.
-The Insular Region includes all of Venezuela's island possessions: Nueva Esparta and the various Federal Dependencies.
-The Orinoco Delta, which forms a triangle covering Delta Amacuro, projects northeast into the Atlantic Ocean.

 Venezuela maintains a claim on the territory it calls "Guayana Esequiba", the territory administered by Guyana west of the Esequibo River.
 In 1966, the British and Venezuelan governments signed the Geneva Agreement to resolve the conflict peacefully.
 The Port of Spain Protocol of 1970 set a deadline to try to resolve the issue, without success to date.